 The earnest money is held in an escrow account until closing, and the due diligence fee (if you’re paying one) is paid directly to the seller.

-The good news is, these deposits count toward your down payment and closing costs; they’re not extra fees on top of those big lump sums.
+The good news is, both the due diligence fee and earnest money count toward your down payment and closing costs; they’re not extra fees on top of those big lump sums.

 When you submit your earnest money deposit check, it gets held with an escrow agent, such as the closing attorney, title company, or whoever is overseeing the closing.